grammarly/rocker-compose/README.md

 2. rocker-compose does not support `build` and `dockerfile` properties for the container spec.
 If you rely on it heavily, please file an issue and describe your use case.
 3. Instead of `external_links` property, you can specify a different or empty namespace, e.g. `links: other.app` or `links: .redis`.
 However, it is suggested to use [loose coupling strategies](#loose-coupling-network) instead.
 4. No [Swarm](https://docs.docker.com/swarm/) intergration, since we don't use it.
 It seems to be not a big deal to implement, so PR or issue, please.
-5. rocker-compose have `restart:always` but default.
+5. rocker-compose have `restart:always` by default.
 Despite Docker's default value is "no", we found that more often we want to have "always" and people constantly forget to put it.
 6. There is no `rocker-compose scale`.
 Instead, we took a more [declarative approach](#dynamic-scaling) to replicate containers.
 7. `extends` works differently.
 You cannot extend from a different file.
 [More info](#extends)
 8. Other properties that are not supported, by may be added easily, file an issue or open a pull request if you miss them: `env_file`, `log_driver`, `cap_add`, `devices`, `security_opt`, `stdin_open`, `tty`, `read_only`, `volume_driver`, `mac_address`.